cloudmesh-community/hid-sp18-417/project-code/API/flask/readme.md

 In order to expose the app to extrenal IP and enable app accessible through any machine, it is import to follow the above setup.
 There might be workaround, but I fould that only way its working during my project work.

+## Automation:
+  A Makefile is provided for the automation of the task:

+  - Build the image and deploy to kubernetes cluster already up and running:
+        ``build-deploy-all``

+  - Clean the Docker image and processes:
+        ```docker-clean```

 ## docker-compose
 Deploying the service to kubectl cluster will need docker-compose.
 Here is the installation instruction for docker-compose: